Nowadays we can access almost everything we want at the click of a button.

 Following a language learning blog is a great way to see how others navigate the language and how others overcome challenges that may be hindering your own progress.
 Blogs offer great tips and tricks for Italian language learners.

 But the best part?
 Blogs written exclusively in the Italian language by an actual Italian speaker offer a glimpse into colloquial Italian language not used or discussed in the classroom or in textbooks.
-Further, these blogs offer learners a glimpse into Italian “in the wild.”
+Further, these blogs offer learners a glimpse into Italian text “in the wild.”

 You can read comments left by native speakers on blog posts, and even comment on a post yourself to put your writing skills to use.
 Often bloggers will have Twitter or other social media accounts, so you can follow and jump into the conversation there as well.